 capillaries and eliminated along with the body's waste through the body's

-why "spot wraps" (wrapping just one part of the body) are ineffective and create
+why "spot wraps" (wrapping just one part of the body) generally don't

 What training do I need to perform these wraps?